Bash and Z Shell

-When using Unix, you have two basic choices.
-You may not know you had this choice if you already use Terminal (as we went through last Saturday), but your basic choices are between one shell call Z Shell and another called Bash.
+You are likely either running Z Shell or a different one called Bash.
 (This is an oversimplification because there are in fact many more than this but these are the two most popular.)

 Z Shell, also known as Zsh, was invented by Paul Falstad in 1990.
 Like most choices in the world of Unix, people who use Zsh really like it for good reason.
-It has great features: spell checking, fancy path expansions, and a whole lot more.
+It has great features: spell-checking, fancy path expansions, and a whole lot more.

 Bash is by far the more popular because it is the default, but die-hard Unix users and ‘power user’ programmers tend to prefer Zsh.